-Task 3.3 Investigation of underground assembly of large tanks and costing
+Task 12 Site specific impact of assembly of large underground tanks

-For each design an assessment will be made of the feasibility of underground construction and assembly, and the strategies required based on the underground access route and local infrastructure.
-In an aboveground scenario the large storage tanks are usually constructed using common civil construction techniques.
+An assessment will be made of the feasibility of underground construction and assembly of large tanks, and the strategies required based on the underground access route and local infrastructure.
+In an above-ground scenario the large storage tanks are usually constructed using common civil construction techniques.
 As there is no restriction on headroom the use of large cranes is normal.
 In the underground scenario it is less likely that there will be enough headroom to allow the use of large cranes.
 The domed roof is normally constructed on the bottom of the tank and then raised and welded in place using air pumped into the vessel.
 This technique is commonly used when manufacturing these types of tank and does not present a problem underground.
 The only requirement being a supply of electricity to power the air fans needed to raise the roof.
 An alternative technique could then to be employed where the roof is built first together with the top ring of the shell.
 The assembly would then be jacked up about 3m and the next lower ring installed.
 Successive ring welding / jacking operations would be performed until the shell is completed without the use of a large crane.
 This is a common technique for large diameter oil storage tanks.
+The order of construction of the tank would be as follows: (a) base (b) roof and deck (c) outer shell (d) base insulation (e) inner shell base (f) inner shell (g) insulation.
+This task will generally investigate the impact on the site of the assembly and operation of the large tanks.